medic/cht-docs/content/en/apps/guides/security/securely-onboarding-users-at-scale.md

 For a reference application showing secure password generation, please see `generatePassword()` in the [CHT Core scripts directory](https://github.com/medic/cht-core/blob/master/scripts/bulk-password-update-export.js).
 This will generate a truly random 14 character password with uppercase (`A-Z`), lowercase (`a-z`), numerical (`0-9`) and one special character (`-`).

 To generate a password that is easier to remember, type and speak over a phone, consider using [Diceware passphrases](https://en.wikipedia.org/wiki/Diceware).
 For added accessibility, use a word list from the CHWs native language if it is not English.
-This will make the words more failure, easier to spell and more likely to be remembered but still be secure.
+This will make the words easier to spell and more likely to be remembered, but still secure.
 ## Spreadsheet use

 Most deployments manage users in a spreadsheet shared either in Google Docs or other cloud service.
 It is convenient to have a canonical shared location to access the data.
 This is an acceptable, but not ideal, solution as it ensures changes are instantly shared while still ensuring a number of key security requirements.
 For an ideal solution, see ["Ideal" below](#ideal-practice-1-only-magic-links).